-During our audit we did not note any facts which indicate that there could be substantial doubt about the Organisation's ability to continue as a going concern nor indicate a material deterioration of the Organisation's performance.
-Neither did we note any indications of non-compliance with Austrian law or the Organisation's statutes.
+During our audit we did not note any facts which indicate there could be substantial doubt about the organisation's ability to continue as a going concern, or which indicate a material deterioration of the organisation's performance or a material offence of the organisation's legal representatives or its employees against Austrian law or the statutes.
 We did not note any material weaknesses in the internal controls over the financial reporting process.

-4. Auditor's Report
+4. AUDITOR'S REPORT